Department Website

 In addition to its course offerings, the department encourages advanced undergraduates to become involved in faculty research through the Research Experiences and Methods course and the honors program.
 Highly qualified students are admitted to the honors program in their sophomore or junior year, take honors seminars, participate in primary research, and write an honors research thesis under close faculty supervision.

-NYU psychology majors graduate with an excellent academic foundation in psychology and are well-prepared for graduate study in the field.
+NYU Psychology majors graduate with an excellent academic foundation in psychology and are well-prepared for graduate study in the field.
 Graduates are accepted by top programs throughout the country.
 Others go on to careers in law, business, medicine, and education.

 Honors Program

-The honors program provides students majoring in psychology an opportunity to engage in closely supervised yet independent research and scholarship.
+The honors program provides students majoring in Psychology an opportunity to engage in closely supervised yet independent research and scholarship.
 Honors prepares students for graduate-level work in psychology or such related professional fields as business, law, or medicine.
 The year-long program provides students with experiences and skills that may help them attain their career objectives.
 Students apply for admission to the honors program in their sophomore or junior year, with occasional exceptions for late transfer students.
 Admission is based on a minimum overall and major GPA of 3.65 and the ability to benefit from a program that emphasizes independent research projects and research seminars.
+Details and application forms are available on the department's website.

-Honors students take the Honors Seminar sequence in either their junior or senior year: PSYCH-UA 200 Honors Seminar in the fall and PSYCH-UA 201 Honors Seminar II in the spring.
-An honors research thesis, usually an expansion of an ongoing research project in a faculty laboratory, is submitted for faculty approval near the end of the junior or senior year.
-Details and application forms are available from the department.
+Honors students take the 8-credit Honors Seminar sequence in either their junior or senior year: PSYCH-UA 200 Honors Seminar in the fall and PSYCH-UA 201 Honors Seminar II in the spring.
+Both courses can be counted as advanced electives.
+An honors research thesis, usually an expansion of an ongoing research project in a faculty laboratory, is submitted for faculty approval near the end of the student's junior or senior year.

 Admissions